-It's a good idea to take a pen and small note card to the show in order to record the songs as they are played live.
+It's a good idea to take notes on your phone, or bring a small index-card and pen (if you wish to go old-school).
 Alternativley, you can also text the songs as they are played to yourself.
 Or you can Tweet them to me from the show or send me pictures of the setlist at: http://twitter.com/311setlists.
-Please do your best to get the setlist down in ORDER, as we're striving for 100% setlist accuracy.
+Please do your best to get the setlist down in order, as we're striving for 100% setlist accuracy.

-Also, take note of any occurrence that stands out at the show which makes it unique.
-Examples may include: a stage dive by Nick, extended song intros/jams, stage chatter, song dedications and equipment changes or difficulties.
+Also, take note of any occurrenes that stand out at the show which makes it unique.
+Examples may include: extended song intros/jams, stage chatter, song dedications and equipment changes or difficulties.

 How long does it usually take before a setlist is posted?

-Generally, setlists are posted to the site within 12-hours of when the show takes place.
+Generally, setlists are posted to the site within 24-hours of when the show takes place.
 If the setlist has not been posted within that time-frame, it usually means that it has not been received or I am waiting for further confirmation on details.

 *** Often, setlists will be posted as early as the end of the show! ***

 Why does the stage setlist sometimes differ from what is actually played?

 Occasionally, 311 will choose to play songs that are not on the stage setlists due to a last minute change, dedication, crowd request, or simply because they get the urge.